BinitaBharati/jilapi/README.md

 ##Features
 * Line-wise parser.By default, Jilapi assumes that every output line is a meaningful entity by itself.
 * Every line is further broken down into individual fields.
+* Takes the following types of inputs:
+     * InputStream
+     * A single String with a new line delimiter to mark individual lines.
 * The result of the command execution is given out in JSON format.
-* Standalone jar
+* It is a standalone jar
 * User of the library only needs to feed the command related data into the jilapi.properties file
-* PLease check the sample jilapi.properties file for reference.
+* Please check the sample jilapi.properties file for reference.

 ## Build
 * `git clone git@github.com:BinitaBharati/jilapi.git`